urakubo/Dojo-standalone/README.md

 Launch the .

+4-1) Download Mojo-style .
-Load a stack of 2D EM images (tiff/png sequential files) and by use of .
+4-2) Prepare a stack of 2D EM images (tiff/png sequential files) and segmentated images (tiff/png sequential files).
+5) Download the Dojo-standalone.
+6) Command "python main.py", this launches a small gui that has 4 pulldown menus [File, Edit, Plugin, Help].
+7) Select dojo

 ## A part of many unresolved problems: